xrrocha/word-scrambler/README.md

 }
 ```

-For the trained Java eye, the above code should be self-explanatory
+To the trained Java eye, the above code should be self-explanatory
 (or so one can hope 😉)

 We offer plenty of clarifying commentary below so read on!